 3. Working with parameter files

-Specifying the many parameters to the concept script via the -c option quickly becomes tiresome.
-A better solution is to write all parameters in a text file.
+quickly becomes tiresome.
+A better solution is to write all parameters in a

 Tip

-The param directory is meant as a dedicated place to store your parameter files.
+parameter files.
 It comes with a few example parameter files included.

-Copy the content below to a file named e.g. param/tutorial-3:
+Copy the content below to a file named e.g. param/tutorial-3

 # Non-parameter helper variable used to control the size of the simulation